 Top of Form

 LAFAYETTE LOUISIANA ENVIRONMENTAL DESTRUCTION LAWYERS

-Louisiana Environmental Destruction Lawyers Joseph Joy and Gordon Schoeffler have successfully litigated Louisiana environmental damage claims that involve the Atchafalaya Basin.
+Louisiana Environmental Destruction Lawyers Joseph Joy have successfully litigated Louisiana environmental damage claims that involve the Atchafalaya Basin.
 The Oil and Drilling Industry has destroyed portions of the Atchafalaya Basin fisheries.
 Economic losses impact Louisiana citizens whose livelihoods are related to those waterways and/or properties that are damaged or destroyed by businesses’ environmental destruction and toxic waste.
 Those impacted include Louisiana fishermen and crawfishermen, famers, landowners, property developers and sportsmen.

 Our Lafayette Louisiana attorneys have extensive experience representing people injured by exposure to toxic substances and other environmental hazards, including groundwater contamination.
 The transportation of hazardous substances by large corporations can injure workers as well as the general public unless proper precautions are taken.
 Our attorneys file lawsuits for individuals who were physically and psychologically injured.
 Louisiana citizens may suffer serious illness when exposed to toxic waste created by negligent businesses that harm or destroy the environment.

 At Joseph Joy and Associates, your health is our concern.
 If you are affected by a business that has caused environmental destruction or is responsible for an oil spill or toxic chemical in transport, we are on your side.
 You may be able to recover compensation to which you are legally entitled.
 Call our office now at 337-232-8123 or visit us at 900 S. College Rd., Lafayette, LA to find out whether or not you have a case.
 Our personal injury attorneys work on a contingency basis and offer a free initial consultation to discuss your environmental damage case.